wwhite13sub/Healthy_Living/README.md

 # User Stories
 1. As a person interested in my health,
-I want to enter my favorite healthy ingredients or select from a list of ingredients so that I can get recipes that will help me to eat healthier and give me more variety.
+I want to enter my favorite healthy ingredients so that I can get recipes that will help me to eat healthier and give me more variety.

-2. As a person interested in my health,
+2. As a person interested in my health and my time,
-I want to view information on healthy food groups so that I improve my health by eating the foods that provide the nutrients and vitamins I need.
+I want to see the calories and number of ingredients associated with recipes so that I can determine if I want to prepare a dish.

 3. As a person interested in my health,
 I want to view the advantages of healthy eating